amorison/parspace/README.rst

 therefore unlikely to work for you as-is but adapting it to your use case should be a fairly simple task.
-The function ``submit_jobs`` defines what should be done for one specific job and its decorated version automatically explore the desired parameter space.
+The function ``submit_jobs`` defines what should be done for one specific job and its decorated version automatically explores the desired parameter space.

 .. code:: python

     #!/usr/bin/env python3
     """Submit jobs on a PBS enabled cluster.

-    This script is for demonstration purpose only and offers no guarantee, please adapt it to your use case.
+    This script is for demonstration purposes only and offers no guarantee, please adapt it to your use case.
     """
     from functools import lru_cache